ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/adding_new_instrument.rst

 a page for the new instrument in the ``/docs/source/calculator_info/instruments`` directory.
 This should include a description of the instrument, references to literature on the instrument and provide a detailed explanation of the equations used to calculate the system temperature for the new instrument.
 The documentation should contain its operational ranges, any specific parameters it has for calculations.
-References to the new page should be added to the :doc:`instrument overview <../calculator_info/instrument_overview>` and :doc:`sensitivity calculation <../calculator_info/sensitivity>` pages.
 This will help users understand the capabilities of the new instrument and how it can be used in their calculations.

 Add a Jupyter notebook example for the new instrument